kcp-dev/kcp/docs/content/concepts/workspaces/virtual-workspaces.md

 ## Examples

-1. controllers should not be able to directly access customer workspaces.
+1. Controllers should not be able to directly access customer workspaces.
 They should only be able to access the objects that are connected to their provided APIs.
 In [April 19's community call this virtual workspace was showcased](https://www.youtube.com/watch?v=Ca3vh3lS6YI&t=1280s), developed during v0.4 phase.
-1. if we keep the initializer model with `WorkspaceType`, there must be a virtual workspace for the "workspace type owner" that gives access to initializing workspaces.
+1. If we keep the initializer model with `WorkspaceType`, there must be a virtual workspace for the "workspace type owner" that gives access to initializing workspaces.

 ## FAQ